 There is also Hatha Yoga, which has become the most widely known form of yoga practice in the West today.
 Hatha Yoga’s focus is on the body and mainly on the physical postures or asanas.

 The word “hatha” can be translated as “willful” or “forceful,” but also as “sun” (ha) and “moon” (tha) creating internal physical balance.

 Today there are many styles and derivatives of yoga taught and practised and many different interpretations of each of those styles.

 Other styles of asana-based yoga include: – Vinyasa, Ashtanga, Hot Yoga, Iyengar yoga, Restorative yoga, Yin yoga, Kudalini Yoga, Prenatal yoga and many more.
 See the ’21st Century styles of Yoga’ page for more information on these styles.

-Fill in the form below and a member of the team will contact you back shortly...
+Fill in the form below and we will get back to you shortly.